 The training course shows you how to teach people to better manage stress.
 We do not attempt to eliminate stress altogether as we need a certain amount of stress in our lives in order to achieve our goals.
 The training course presents the theory, skills and techniques of Stress Management Training in a logical and user-friendly way, teaching beginners in Stress Management to become skilled and competent trainers as rapidly as possible with no loss of quality.
 The training course is both a training package in Stress Management, which can be used immediately as it stands, and an assessed training course leading to the Diploma in Stress Management Training.
 The training is designed in such a way that trainees can speedily put it to use within their current work or in private practice.
-Do email us if you would like to see a sample of our training before you enrol.

 The Academic Level of the Training

 Our Diploma course in Stress Management Training as been assessed as being equivalent to one term of the final year of an Honours Degree.

 Our Methods of Teaching